 Access Rules

-You can use access rules in a policy to evaluate request attributes at runtime and allow, deny, or report requests.
+You can use access rules in a policy to evaluate request attributes at runtime and allow, block, or report requests.

 Assistant

-You can use the Assistant pane on the right side of the policy rule tabs to create access rules by describing the conditions you want to enforce in natural language.
+You can use the Assistant pane on the right side of the policy rule tabs to create access rules by describing conditions in natural language.
 Start with the Assistant for quick setup, then use the editor for more precise control.

 To submit a rule request: